CoVillaf/aws-cloud-formation-intro/README.md

-# Amazon Web Services -CloudFormation Introduction
+# Amazon Web Services - CloudFormation Introduction
 Introduction to AWS CloudFormation

 Learn how to use CloudFormation, the AWS approach to automating the management of complex infrastructure and environments in a safe, reliable and repeatable manner.